Wintertime chicken keeping might seem intimidating, but it’s actually surprisingly easy once you get the swing of it.

 If it’s your first winter owning chickens, it might feel stressful when you look at the thermometer and see the outdoor forecast dropping.

 But just remember that chickens don’t mind the cold as much as you do.
-And as long as you give them a reliable source of food and water, and a draft-free place to escape to at night and on extra cold days, they’ll do just fine.
+And as long as you give them a reliable source of food and water, a little space to take their dirt baths, and a draft-free place to escape to at night and on extra cold days, they’ll do just fine.

 Caring for chickens over the winter isn’t hard – you just need to pay attention to your flock’s basic needs. :)